Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Resummation of leading squark mixing contributions

 where the $c_{0x}$ are coefficients and the dots denote terms irrelevant for the present discussion.
 The terms leading in $x_t$ are thus of the general form $y_t^2 \gx^2x_t^m$ with $\gx\in\{y_t, g_1, g_2\}$ and $m\in\{4,2,2\}$.
 The resummation of higher-order terms governed by $(g_3^2 x_t)^n$ relies on the resummation within the Yukawa coupling discussed before and on the following theorem for the explicit contributions to the threshold corrections:

 Again the theorem means that the full-model expression \eqref{lambda1Lthresholdstructure} is 1-loop exact with respect to the leading $\ord(g_3^2 x_t)$ terms.
+The proof of the theorem is analogous to the proof in ref.~\cite{Carena:1999py} and relies on the large mass expansion and inspection of individual contributions.
+For details and generalizations we refer to ref.~\cite{KSTheorem}.
 If the Yukawa coupling in eq.~\eqref{lambda1Lthresholdstructure} is replaced by $\hat{y}_t$ via eq.~\eqref{eq:y_with_Xsolved}, we obtain equations of the form

 with appropriately modified coefficients $\hat{c}_{0x}$ from tree-level matching and higher-order coefficients $\hat{c}_{nx}$.
 In a numerical code based on the full-model parametrization these higher-order terms are fully taken into account; the coefficients are also fully calculable analytically.
 All the explicit higher-order terms in eq.~\eqref{eq:resummationgeneral} are correct.
 In this sense the full-model parametrization resums these terms of $\ord(\hat{y}_t^2 \gxhat^2 \hat{g}_3^{2n} x_t^{m+n})$.